mrvgbrow/BrowGames/text/instructions.md

 <li>Scales - The sizes of game objects will often (but not always) be specified as a scale, which represents a multiplicative scaling to the native sprite size.
 Integer values of these parameters will usually produce better looking sprites.</li>
 <li>Tick Framerate - Frames per second.</li>
 <li>Player [1-4] Control - The controls for player [1-4].
 Can be "Arrows" (the arrow keys on the keyboard), "WASD" or "IJKL" (the corresponding letters on the keyboard), "Computer" for automatic control, or "None".
 When available, the "None" option removes the player from the game.</li>
+<li>Show End Message - When set to On, a message will display at the end of the game indicating who won.</li>
 </ol>
 <h2>Pong</h2>
 <p>The BrowGames version of Pong is actually multiple games in one program.
 Because many of the ball and paddle games that appeared in arcades in the early '70s (e.g., Pong, Pong Doubles, Pong Soccer) were so similar, I can reproduce them by simply altering the game parameters of the original <i>Pong</i>.</p>